Efficient Coke Management in Industrial Furnaces: Decoking and Spalling Strategies

 • Decoking: This process consists of a method is the process of cleaning the tubes of a furnace to remove coke accumulation.
 It can be performed mechanically or thermally (spalling), and is essential to maintain the operating efficiency of the furnace.

-• Coil: The coil in an industrial furnace is the set of pipes that transfers heat to the fluid or gas for heating processes and chemical reactions.
+• Coil: It is the set of pipes that transfers heat to the fluid or gas for heating processes and chemical reactions.

 • Pigging: A cleaning technique that uses devices called “pigs” to remove coke deposits from internal pipelines.
 In addition, the intelligent pigs collect data on corrosion, wear, and possible obstructions in the pipes.